lucasjellema/speakerpool-app/architecture.md

 ### Current Limitations

-1. **Client-Side Only**: All data is stored in memory and lost on page refresh
+1. **Primarily Client-Side**: Most data is stored in memory, with limited persistence through delta files
 2. **Limited Validation**: Basic validation without comprehensive error handling
 3. **No Authentication**: No user authentication or authorization
-4. **Limited Data Persistence**: Changes are not saved to a server
+4. **Partial Data Persistence**: Only changes to specific speakers can be persisted through delta files

 ### Future Architectural Improvements

 1. **Backend Integration**:
    - Add a RESTful API for data persistence
    - Implement proper error handling and validation
+   - Extend delta file functionality to handle all speakers

 2. **State Management**:
    - Introduce a more robust state management solution